June 13, 2022

-I love this time of year, when Links courses become the focus of the global golf tournament scene, culminating in the Open Championship each July.
-A proud Scotsman, I played my golf at Ladybank GC, working there as a Course Superintendent for seven years, before moving into the same role at Portmarnock Golf Club for 17 years.
-For me, Links golf courses are the true test of golf.
+I love this time of year, despite the recent controversy in the game, links courses become the focus of the global golf tournament scene.
+A proud Scotsman, I played by golf at Ladybank GC, working as a Course Superintendent for seven years before moving into the same role at Portmarnock GC for 17 years.
+For me, links golf courses are the true test of golf.

 For the majority of the year, parkland and heathland courses play host to worldwide tour events.
-However, for three weeks each summer, Links golf takes centre stage.
-No more so than July 2019 in Ireland, with Lahinch hosting the Irish Open and Royal Portrush Golf Club hosting the Open Championship, 68 years since it was last played on the island of Ireland.
+However, for three weeks each summer, links golf takes centre stage.

-While Links and parkland courses can be polar opposites in appearance, what is less obvious to the casual observer is how their maintenance programmes differ, particularly pre and mid tournament.
-Having been fortunate to lead tournament preparations on Links courses for Irish Opens and a Walker Cup, I have outlined the main differences in approach.
+While Links and parkland courses can be polar opposites in appearance.
+What is less obvious to the casual observer is how their maintenance programmes differ, particularly pre and mid tournament.
+Having been fortunate to lead links tournament preparations on links courses for Irish Opens and a Walker Cup, there are certainly differences in the approaches taken.

 Embracing mother nature

-Links courses appear more natural and rugged than parkland courses, and their relationship with mother nature differs too.
+Links courses appear more natural and rugged than their parkland peers, and their relationship with mother nature differs too.

-Traditionally, Links superintendents embrace everything mother nature throws at them.
+Traditionally, links superintendents embrace everything mother nature throws at them.
 Presentation of an Open Championship course is often determined by weather conditions in the lead up to a tournament.
-The heatwave and drought-like conditions of 2018 saw Carnoustie playing firm and fast, with fairways brown and baked in appearance and rough light and wispy in places.
-You may remember similar conditions in Royal Liverpool in 2006, when Tiger Woods won the tournament hitting an iron off virtually every tee across the four days.
+The heatwave and drought-like conditions of 2018 saw Carnoustie playing firm and fast, with fairways brown and baked and rough light and wispy (in places!).
+You may remember similar conditions in Royal Liverpool in 2006, when Tiger won hitting an iron off virtually every tee.

-Contrast that to parkland courses, when the appearance and presentation of the likes of Augusta National and TPC Sawgrass is almost identical each year, regardless of weather conditions.
-Parkland superintendents manage soil moisture and turf colour to create lush and visually appealing courses.
+Contrast that to parkland courses, when the appearance and presentation at the likes of Augusta National and TPC Sawgrass is almost identical each year, regardless of conditions.
+Parkland superintendents manage soil moisture and turf colour to create lush, visually appealing courses.
 An arsenal of chemicals, fertilisers and irrigation techniques almost defy mother nature.

 Heights of cut and mowing frequencies

-For tournaments on parkland courses, heights of cut on greens would typically be set around 2.5mm or lower.
-Greens would often be double cut and rolled.
+For tournaments on parkland courses, heights of cut on greens are typically 2.5mm or lower, often double cut and rolled.
 Links courses are totally different, with 4.5-5mm heights of cut common during tournament week.
-Mother nature can even play a role here, maintenance teams must be cognisant of the impact of wind and avoid balls moving on the greens.
-Whilst parkland courses may target speeds of 12+ on the stimpmeter, Links courses are usually closer to 10 during tournament week.
+Mother nature can even play a role.
+Maintenance teams must be aware of wind impact and avoid balls moving on greens.
+Whilst parkland courses target speeds of 12+ on the stimp, links courses usually record closer to 10 during tournament week.

 Parkland fairways are well fertilised and irrigated to create lush green playing surfaces.
 As a result, the maintenance team will likely cut twice daily during tournament week.
-Conversely Links course fairways will not be irrigated prior to or during tournament week, receiving just two or three cuts during the entire tournament week.
+Conversely, links course fairways will not be irrigated prior or during tournament week, receiving just two or three cuts during the entire tournament week.

 Parkland courses will receive higher levels of nitrogen, phosphorous, potassium and other chemicals to create lush, green, uniform and dense playing surfaces.
 As a result, a Course Superintendent will use a combination of granular and foliar treatments on almost all playing areas, including the rough.
 Parkland courses will typically be fully irrigated tee to green, including fairways to ensure surfaces remain consistent throughout.